BUTLEIGH PEOPLE - J

 DD/S/BT/13/1/24 - 1] James Board of Ilchester, yeoman 2] Edward Talbot the elder of Butleigh, yeoman 3] John Jones of Shapwick, miller 4] James Grenville of Butleigh Assignment of Callow's messuage and lands in Butleigh..
 [Somerset Archive and Records, BUTLEIGH COURT PAPERS Date: 1781.

 5a?)
 John Jones b.
-1770 Butleigh, agricultural labourer
+1770 [ Chr.
+4 Aug 1773 Butleigh] Butleigh, agricultural labourer buried 15 Apr 1854 (Jun Q 5c/385 Wells) Walton.

 7) William Jones b.
-1821 Somerset, Carpenter 41-11
+1816 Queen Camel Somerset, Carpenter 41-11

-8) Isaac Anis Jones b.
-1833 Meare, servant, s.o.
+9) Isaac Anis Jones Chr.
+18 Feb 1834 Meare, servant, s.o.
 Charles and Charity Jones 51-25

 Isaac worked for James Fry at Moorhouse in 1851.
 In 1841 he had lived with his parents in Meare where his father farmed.
-By 1861 he had returned to Meare and married 'Emma' (b.
+By 1861 he had returned to Meare and married Emma (b.
 1840 West Pennard) in 1860 (Sep Q 5c/901 Wells) who already had a child by someone else.
 They remained in Meare.

-9) George Jones b.
+10) George Jones b.
 1838 Feltham, labourer 51-30

 George worked for Henry Hoddinott at Lower Rockes Farm in Compton Street in 1851.
 Feltham is near Taunton but no other record surfaces for George there.

-10) David Jones b.
+11) David Frederick Jones b.
 1855 Brecknock, Breconshire, teacher, s.o.
 John and Margaret Jones 81-95

 In 1871 David lived with his parents in 21 Pembroke Place, Aberdare where his father was a tailor and David a pupil teacher.
 He married Kate Higgins in Wales in 1880.
 In 1881 David was the teacher in the elementary school in Butleigh and they lived at the schoolhouse in the High Street.
 Their son Frederick was born in Butleigh before they moved to Clutton.
 In 1891 and 1901 they lived at the School House, Pentyrch, Glamorgan.
 Frederick still lived with his parents in 1901 plus his sister May and two younger sisters, and his father's widowed mother Margaret.

-11) Harry Maurice Jones b.
+12) Harry Maurice Jones b.
 1877 (Mar Q 5c/409 Langport) Charlton Adam, engine fitter, s.o.
 Henry and Fanny Jones 91-119

 Harry lived with his uncle and aunt, Henry and Annie Trippeck at 29, High Street in 1891.
 He had lived with his parents at Folly Farm, Charlton Adam in 1881.
 In 1901 he was a Sergeant A.O.C. on H.M.
 Canute and boarded at 305, Fawcett Road, Portsmouth.

-12) Henryetta Jones b.
+13) Henryetta Jones b.
 1852 (Sep Q 5c/578 Wells) Butleigh d.o.
 James and Matilda Jones

-13) Charles Jones b.
+14) Charles Jones b.
 1882, Solicitors clerk from Staines, s.o.
 Henry Jones

 14) Eveline Jones b.
-1886 Charlton Mackrell d.o.
+1886 (Sep Q 5c/396 Langport) Charlton Mackrell d.o.
 Thomas and Eva Jones PHOTO

 Joy